 With the rising threat of cybercrime, information leaks, and data breaches, protecting your business is vital and password security plays a key role.
 After all, a strong password is your first line of defense.

-Despite the fact that 8 in 10 people say they’re concerned about the security of their online accounts, passwords that are weak, old, or repeated are still used.
+Despite the fact that cybercrime is on the rise, passwords that are weak, old, or repeated are still used.
 Year after year, cyber security companies report that most computer users are choosing the same weak passwords.
-In fact, an annual list of the most commonly used passwords in 2018 published by SplashData found that after evaluating over 5 million passwords that were leaked online in the last year, the two top slots were left unchanged for the fifth year in a row.
-The most commonly used password was “123456,” followed by “password.”
-The next five consecutive spots were other assortments of numbers (for example, “123456789” and “111111.”)
+In fact, an annual list of the most commonly used passwords in 2021 published by NordPass found that the most commonly used password was “123456,” followed by “123456789.”
+Also featured in the top 10 spots were “12345,” “qwerty,” “password,” and “111111.”

 Most web services force their users to follow best practices by only allowing passwords with pre-set criteria or by analyzing passwords to see if they’re weak, fair, or strong.
 Most services require a password that’s at least eight characters long and contains an uppercase letter, a number, and a symbol.
 While these requirements are useful, simply changing your password from “password” to “Password1!” doesn’t solve the problem.